adimyth/system-design-topics-implementations/miscellaneous/sharding.md

 - Cost-effective scaling: Can scale horizontally with commodity hardware instead of scaling up expensive, high-end servers.

 ❌ Disadvantages:
-- Increased complexity: Managing multiple database instances is more complex than a single instance.
+- Operational complexity: Managing multiple database instances is more complex than a single instance.
 - Data distribution challenges: Choosing an effective sharding key and strategy can be difficult.
 - Cross-shard operations: Queries spanning multiple shards can be slow and complex to implement.
+- Cross Shard JOIN operations: JOINs across shards are often not possible or very inefficient.
 - Potential data inconsistency: Maintaining consistency across shards can be challenging, especially with transactions spanning multiple shards.
 - Backup and restore complexity: Managing backups and restores across multiple shards is more involved.
 - Schema changes: Updating schema across all shards can be time-consuming and error-prone.
-- Cross Shard JOIN operations: JOINs across shards are often not possible or very inefficient.
 - Rebalancing data: As data grows, redistributing data across shards can be a complex operation.
+- Transactions now span multiple shards, meaning Postgres can no longer be used to enforce transactionality.
+It is now possible that writes to one shard succeed while writes to another shard fail, leading to inconsistent data.
+- Global unique ID generation for horizontally sharded primary keys.
+- Distributed globally "UNIQUE" constraints.

 ---